warehouse-13/cosmic/build-docs/docs/build-guide/mvm-cluster.md

 ## Use

-After a moment, you can fetch the MicroVMs workload cluster's `kubeconfig` from your management cluster.
+After a moment, you can fetch the MicroVM workload cluster's `kubeconfig` from your management cluster.
 This `kubeconfig` is written to a secret by CAPI:

 ```bash